novikovalab/piawka/README.md

 -- and we have the stats for many genes after a single pass through the file in 4 seconds!

-### Advanced usage example: genewise 4-fold and 0-fold sites' pi and Dxy
+### Advanced example: genewise 4-fold and 0-fold sites' pi and Dxy

 One can limit calculations to synonymous/non-synonymous sites inferred using an external tool.
 Example below was made with [`degenotate`](https://github.com/harvardinformatics/degenotate).
 At preparation step, `degeneracy-all-sites.bed` is made using `degenotate` with annotation file and reference genome sequence[^1].
 Then following steps are needed to extract 0-folds and 4-folds and calculate genewise pi and dxy from them: